azurecitadel/azurecitadel.github.io/containers/kubernetes/part3.md

 ---
-layout: single
-hidden: true
 title: "Kubernetes: Module 3 - Deploying the Data Layer"
+author: Ben Coleman
 date: 2018-10-01
-tags: [kubernetes, microservices, containers, aks]
+tags: [kubernetes, microservices, aks]
-comments: true
+hidden: true
-author: Ben Coleman

 header:
   image: images/teaser/kube.png
   teaser: images/teaser/containers.png
 sidebar:
   nav: "kubernetes_lab"
 ---

-{% include toc.html %}

 ## Overview
 With our AKS Kubernetes cluster in place we're now ready to start using it, we'll do this by creating some Kubernetes *Pods* and *Deployments* via configurations